USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 **Call for Submissions**

 From August 6-9, 2024, [DH2024](https://dh-tech.github.io/blog/2023/12/19/dh-inside-out-dh2024/) will be held at George Mason University in Arlington, Virginia, USA.
 DHTech will hold a mini-conference at DH2024 themed “DH Inside Out”.
-Typical DH conference presentations are focussed on the research with a slight nod to the technical details; we want to flip that format and dive more deeply into the technical aspects of the work, while still keeping it in context of the research and domain specifics.
-To that end, we invite submissions of interest to the people who work on the technical aspects of DH projects, such as:
+Typical DH conference presentations are focussed on the research with a slight nod to the technical details; the conference organizers want to flip the format and dive more deeply into the technical aspects of the work, while still keeping it in context of the research and domain specifics.
+To that end, they invite submissions of interest to the people who work on the technical aspects of DH projects, such as:

 * Implementation and design specifics of packages and applications
 * Lessons learnt regarding the design and implementation of research software
 * Tool demonstrations from a technical perspective
 * Community and diversity topics specific to the technical DH community

 Submission deadline is March 15, 2024.
 Please [submit using this form](https://form.jotform.com/233466066208053).
-Please be aware, we may ask you to resubmit to a different platform depending on the number of submissions we receive.
+Please be aware that you may be asked to resubmit to a different platform depending on the number of submissions that are received.

 **Call for Reviewers**

-We are looking for reviewers for submission to “DH Inside Out”.
+The conference organizers are looking for reviewers for submission to “DH Inside Out”.
 If you are willing to review two to three submissions between March 15 and March 31, 2024, please [sign up using this form](https://docs.google.com/forms/d/e/1FAIpQLSepBgq66nChYc0G8Cmi3RVzCBNGw_KDLZNx8-hRiNnHay8E3g/viewform).

 ## Announcing Google Season of Docs 2024